 How do I check the status of my U.S. Bank balance transfer?

 U.S. Bank says that it can take up to 14 days to complete a balance transfer.
-You can log into your U.S. Bank account to check on your transfer status during this time.
-If you don’t have an account, you can call U.S. Bank’s customer service number at 800-947-1444 and choose option 1 for an update on your transfer’s status.
+You can log in to your U.S. Bank account to check on your transfer status during this time.
+If you don’t have an account, you can call U.S. Bank’s customer service number at 800-947-1444 and choose option one for an update on your transfer’s status.
 While you’re waiting for your balance to transfer, continue to make your monthly payments on the original card so it doesn’t appear on your credit report as a missed payment.